WojciechMatuszewski/programming-notes/aws-stuff.md

 * with **High Res metrics** alarms **will trigger in 10 secs intervals**.
 Image it triggering every second 😂

-- you can create dashboards from metrics
+- you can create dashboards from metrics.
+These **dashboards can be shared between accounts and / or within an organization**.

 * **CloudTrail IS NOT THE SAME AS CloudWatch**